CodinGame/Contribute-Help/pages/technical/testcase.md

 ## Best Practices

-- It can be useful to give explicit names to test cases to help players quickly understand their purpose
+- It is useful to give explicit names to test cases to help players quickly understand their purpose